 In his defence, Toro Rosso experienced a hit-and-miss season, both drivers experiencing more than their fair share of retirements.
 Indeed, both suffered five retirements apiece with issues including the power unit, exhaust, brakes, drivetrain and electrics.

 His best qualifying performance of the year came on home soil, where he placed the car fifth on the grid, however a largely anonymous performance next day saw him bring the car home 15th.

 In mid-August, the team announced that it had signed 16-year-old Max Verstappen for 2015 alongside Daniil, with no mention of Vergne.
 However, it was subsequently confirmed that Sebastian Vettel was to leave Red Bull (for Ferrari) and that the Russian, in just his second season in F1, was to step up to partner Daniel Ricciardo.

-Forgive us for being overly critical, but once the announcement was made, Daniil's performance appeared to slip.
-And to be honest, let's not forget that his best performance of the year was ninth in the opening race, whilst Kevin Magnussen, who finished second in that same race, is reduced to the rank of 'reserve driver' in 2015.
+Trying our hardest not to be overly critical, once the announcement was made Daniil's performance appeared to slip.
+Indeed, to be honest, let's not forget that his best performance of the year was ninth in the opening race, whilst Kevin Magnussen, who finished second in that same race, was reduced to the rank of 'reserve driver' in 2015.

 Ahead of the 2015 season, we wrote: "While some see Daniil as one of the true revelations of 2014, others, including Pitpass, are not so sure, and wonder whether he is really ready for Red Bull in only his second season.
 After all, Helmut Marko and his guys are not known for their generosity of patience.
 Are they?"

 Whilst his team dominated the headlines for all the wrong reason, Daniil kept his head down and got on with the job.